ABOUT

 Doctor of Psychology from California Southern University (beginning 2026)

-Doctoral coursework in neurobiology of trauma, public health biology, health education, and health policy from Bay Path University and Northeastern University
+Three years of doctoral coursework in neurobiology, public health biology, interdisciplinary health education, and health policy from Bay Path University

 Post-Master’s Certificate in Trauma-Informed Clinical Practice from New York University

-Master of Science in Human Nutrition and Functional Medicine from University of Western States
+Master of Science in Human Nutrition from University of Western States

-Bachelor of Arts in Psychology from Patten University
+Bachelor of Arts in Industrial and Organizational Psychology from Patten University

 Certificate in Nutritional Psychology from the Center for Nutritional Psychology

-Certificate in Trauma and Resiliency from Floria State University
+Certificate in Trauma and Resiliency from Florida State University

-Certified Nutrition and Wellness Educator by the American Association of Family and Consumer Sciences
+Certified Nutrition and Wellness Educator (CNWE) by the American Association of Family and Consumer Sciences

-Select professional development and continuing education coursework focused on the topics of nutritional neuroscience, neurodivergence, trauma-informed care, neuro-affirming care, medical humanities (bioethics, medical anthropology, and social medicine) narrative medicine, interfaith chaplaincy, and community care,
+Select professional development courses, seminars, and conferences focused on the topics of nutritional neuroscience, health behavior science, health psychology, neurodivergence, trauma-informed counseling, neuro-affirming care, medical humanities (bioethics, medical anthropology, and social medicine) narrative medicine, interfaith chaplaincy, and community care,

 -

-Robert Sapolski, André Fenton, Lisa Mosconi, T. Colin Campbell, Deanna Minich, Carl Jung, Lisa Olivera, Katie Kurtz, bell hooks, Audre Lorde, Irvin Yalom, J.S.
-Park, Andrea Nakayama, Rita Charon, Nadine Burke Harris, Courtney Tracy, Margaret Mead, Allyson Dinneen, Daniell Koepke, Mariel Buque, Rhonda Patrick, Hilary McBride, Paul Farmer, my friends and family, my pets, the animals and environment surrounding us, and the abundance of nutrients and elements that scaffold everything we understand as personality, mood, memory, emotion, belief, and thought.
+Robert Sapolsky, Jeffrey Brunstrom, André Fenton, Lisa Mosconi, Deanna Minich, Carl Jung, Lisa Olivera, Katie Kurtz, bell hooks, Audre Lorde, Irvin Yalom, J.S.
+Park, Andrea Nakayama, Rita Charon, Nadine Burke Harris, Courtney Tracy, Margaret Mead, Daniell Koepke, Mariel Buque, Rhonda Patrick, Hilary McBride, Paul Farmer, my friends and family, my pets, the animals and environment surrounding us, and the abundance of neuronutrients and elements that scaffold everything we understand as personality, mood, memory, emotion, belief, and thought.